buepro/typo3-pizpalue/Documentation/Introduction/Index.rst

 This extension installs a bootstrap based web site with news, address and time management.
-It is tailored for the Swiss market featuring German as default language and additional translations to French and English.
+It is tailored for the Swiss market featuring German as default language and additional translations to French, English and Finnish.

 Selected third party extensions further improve the user experience.
 As a result the content might be flexibly arranged in columns, registers or accordions where images